 - Pool or hot tub accidents

-Proving Soft Tissue Back and Neck Injuries
+Proving Soft Tissue Back and Neck Injuries in Florida

-Proving the existence of soft tissue back and neck injuries is sometimes difficult, since the injuries are not always observable on imaging studies like MRIs or X-rays.
+Proving the existence of soft tissue back and neck injuries is sometimes difficult since the injuries are not always observable on imaging studies like MRIs or X-rays.
 Insurance companies vigorously defend these soft tissue back and neck cases and try to blame the accident victim’s pain and symptoms on prior injuries, preexisting medical conditions, and degenerative conditions, rather than on the accident.

 Over-Treating Soft Tissue Injuries

 Although soft tissue injuries can hurt, treat them consistently—and do not over-treat your injuries.
 Contrary to what you may think, over-treating soft tissue back and neck injuries will not increase the compensation you might expect from your personal injury case.
 Rather, it is more likely to decrease the value of your case.